holdenlee/notebook/posts/tcs/machine_learning/neural_nets/adversarial_experiments.md

 ## To solve the problem

-* $L^1$ regularization
+* L1 regularization + adversarial training
 * Multiplicative weights
 	* Try training with independent updates, multiplicative weights.
 	* (Check YZ's code.)
 	* Try sleeping, etc. - regularize more strongly so that weights don't become too small/large.
+* Forcing filters to be far apart
 * Posterior over parameters - use to estimate class of new example
 	* Fisher information or Langevin
 	* If this fails, it suggests the objective is wrong.
 The net with smallest objective value (including any implicit regularization) does NOT generalize.
 Try a different regularization.
 * Autoencoder idea
 * Regularization/Lipschitz/wavelet idea
     * Problem: wavelet would penalize rotation; it's hard to do rotation invariance
+	* Penalize by derivative?
 * Take top $k$ only.
 * Normalization (batch normalization? vs. just normalize current)
 * Train with confidence, uncertainty - vote to abstain
 * Path norm
+* Boosting

 ## Exploratory

 * Baselines
 	* How transferable are adversarial examples between the 100 networks?
-DO THIS
+Very.
 	* How well does majority do against adversarial example against the mixture?
 * Examine activations of adversarial examples in hidden layer.
 Do they look different for adversarial examples? (cf. Dan: max softmax)
 * What are the weights given to the networks in the mixture?
 How does this change over time?
 * Is pretraining necessary?
 * Compare 100 networks to 1 network with 100x size.
 Which does better?
 * Adversarial examples for autoencoders?
+* View filters of adversarially trained - is it better?
+(Filters of normally trained net don't look very enlightening.)
+* Are adversarial examples harder to train on?
+No - gets 93+% accuracy after 1 epoch, same as before.
+(What if you combine adversarial and normal?)

 ## Nice things